Creat an account from npmjs.com.

 For more advanced users

-If you want to try the next, unreleased version of npm to test packages you have created, use this command:
+If you want to try the next, unreleased version of npm to test that packages you have created will work with the planned next release of npm, use this command:

 npm install npm@next -g

-To learn how to use nvm, click here.
+To learn more about how to use node version manager, nvm, click here.